microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 Semantic labels provide a domain-independent approach to assigning properties from different content domains to a set of well-known classes.
 They find applications in many different content experiences, and provide automated support for tasks like:

 * Data integration in heterogenous experiences
-* Building common knowledge graphs (for example, Cortex, Suggestions, and QF)
+* Building common knowledge graphs (for example, Viva Topics)
 * Default templates for user experiences

 You can assign semantic labels to your source properties on the **Assign property labels** page.
 Labels provide semantic meaning, and allow to integrate your connector data into Microsoft 365 experiences.